ebb-earl-co/libraries_io/README.md

 More information about these CSVs is in the `README` file included in the Open Data tar.gz, copied [here](https://github.com/ebb-earl-co/libraries_io/blob/master/data/README).
-There is a substantial reduction in the data when subsetting these CSVs just to the data pertaining to Pypi; find the code I used to subset them and the size comparisons [here](https://github.com/ebb-earl-co/libraries_io/blob/master/data/pypi_subsetting.md).
+There is a substantial reduction in the data when subsetting these CSVs just to the data pertaining to Pypi; find the code used to subset them and the size comparisons [here](https://github.com/ebb-earl-co/libraries_io/blob/master/data/pypi_subsetting.md).

 **WARNING**: The tar.gz file that contains these data is 12 GB itself, and